These Girls Have Guts!

 If snail mail is more your style, GWG has a Pen Pal program that connects members with another woman of a similar age and diagnosis to exchange cards, gifts, and words of encouragement via traditional post.
 A subprogram called Pen Pal Angels offers support for women who are going through a difficult surgery, hospitalization, or other exacerbation of their IBD.

-Through these and other activities and platforms, Girls with Guts has built a strong community with a powerful voice that can stand in the face of stigma and taboo to normalize the conversation about IBD and ostomies.
+Through these and other activities and platforms, Girls With Guts has built a strong community with a powerful voice that can stand in the face of stigma and taboo to normalize the conversation about IBD and ostomies.

-To learn more about Girls with Guts, visit: www.girlswithguts.org
+To learn more about Girls With Guts, visit: www.girlswithguts.org

-Follow Girls with Guts on social media: @IBDgirls on Facebook or @ibdgirls on Instagram
+Follow Girls With Guts on social media: @IBDgirls on Facebook or @ibdgirls on Instagram